Welcome! (Online sessions only right now due to restrictions.)

 Areas of counselling I deal with

-Counselling works best on a weekly basis.
+Generally, counselling works best on a weekly basis.
 I’d suggest an initial meeting to help identify the key issues you wish to address, how I think I can help, and for you to decide if you want to work with me.
-My fees are dependant on where we see each other.
+My fees are dependant on where we see each other